 - In order to do this work, we must close the part of the tunnel where the contractors are working.
 When the tunnel is closed, we do “single tracking” which means that trains in both directions must use the other tunnel.

 - For most of the project, single tracking will be overnight and will not impact the Metro Rail schedule.
 However, there will be weeks when we will have to do single tracking 24 hours a day, which will impact the Metro Rail schedule.
-We will inform riders at least 2 weeks in advance.
+We will inform riders at least one week in advance.

 - We apologize for any inconvenience that this construction may cause to riders, but the work is necessary to keeping the Metro Rail running.